 When researching, it's rare to find one perfect source that has all the information you need.
 Flexibility is key!
 Your search results should guide you to potential answers to your research questions.
 Learn how to be a flexible researcher by watching the video below.

-Explore a wide range of multidisciplinary topics broken down by subject for targeted results based on your interests and/or topics.
+Explore a comprehensive database of multidisciplinary subjects for targeted results based on your interests and/or topics.

 NOTE: Access limited by IP to users located in Tennessee